ying-tang/help-documentation/_neutron/set-up-dns-records.md

 As for DNS for the private IPs of instances, OpenStack does not currently provide DNS services, aside from the `dnsmasq` daemon, which lives on `nova-network` hosts and manages DHCP.
 You can set up an internal DNS server, or `/etc/hosts` file, if you prefer.

-Tiy cab also set a fully qualified domain name (fqdn), and pass it via cloud-init via the metadata server.
+You can also set a fully qualified domain name (fqdn), and pass it via cloud-init via the metadata server.
 For example:

 ```
 #cloud-config